Strike At Spains Iberia Express Grounds Flights - UrduPoint

 Spain's national carrier Iberia is owned by IAG, which also owns British Airways and Ireland's Aer Lingus.

-Meanwhile, four EasyJet flights were also cancelled on Sunday as the airline's pilots observed their third period of strike action this month, the SEPLA union said.
+Meanwhile, 12 EasyJet flights were also cancelled on Sunday as the airline's pilots observed their third period of strike action this month, the SEPLA union said.

-The cancellations affected flights into or out of Barcelona and Palma de Mallorca in the Balearic Islands that were coming from or flying to London and Geneva.
+The cancellations affected flights into or out of Barcelona and Palma de Mallorca in the Balearic Islands that were connecting with various European cities.

 The pilots are demanding the restoration of conditions they enjoyed before the pandemic and the resumption of talks for a new collective agreement.